Associate in Surplus Lines Insurance - Explained

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 - Economics, Finance, & Analytics

 Table of ContentsWhat is an Associate In Surplus Lines Insurance?What Does an Associate In Surplus Lines Insurance Do?ASLI Program Course and Examination RequirementsAcademics research on Associate In Surplus Lines Insurance (ASLI)

 What is an Associate In Surplus Lines Insurance?

 The Associate in Surplus Lines Insurance is a professional designation awarded to insurance professions that deal with surplus lines insurance by the Insurance Institute of America upon successful completion of the required courses and exams.
 The ASLI title is an indication that the holder has demonstrated knowledge related to policyholders who have previously gone through losses and insuring unusual risks.

-A Little More on What is an Associate In Surplus Lines Insurance (ASLI)
+What Does an Associate In Surplus Lines Insurance Do?

 - Rate making